What do the Rainforest Trust do?

 The carbon secured by the Rainforest Trust in 2018 was equal to the average annual emissions of 40.1 million cars in the United States.
 In the same year, they saved over 1.28 billion trees, with 1 acre being secured every 16 seconds.
 Every mammal, fish, bird, reptile, amphibian, insect and plant need the rainforests; even though we often feel quite separated from them, they support life everywhere.
 Read more about the impressive work of the Rainforest Trust in their Impact Report.

 What can you do?

 It is important to avoid products that are sourced unsustainably, reducing the exploitation of our planet’s natural resources and lowering the need for logging.
 You can support the work of the Rainforest Trust by making a donation.

 Since starting donations in 2016, we have donated towards a variety of Rainforest Trust projects, helping to save over 29,031,597 trees across more than 95,000 acres.
 Our largest donation this year has contributed to land titling in the Amazon, funding enough to cover an area of 56,622 acres.
 Titling land to indigenous communities will allocate them the right for sustainable natural resource administration, and give them the legal responsibility to secure it against illegal activities.
 This will help to prevent logging, mining, oil and gas extraction, as well as colonisation for agriculture.
-Find out more about this project here.

 The mission of the Rainforest Trust is incredibly important; protecting vast areas of rainforest, which consequently protects us, alongside every living organism.
 We are proud to support this cause and share its values.